Maelstrom (comics): Fictional character biography

 Maelstrom is the son of Phaeder, an Inhuman scientist banished from their city of Attilan for attempting cloning to increase Inhuman population numbers.
-Phaeder then lives among the Deviants, and bred with a Deviant female named Morga who gave birth to Maelstrom.
-With his father's tutoring, Maelstrom became a brilliant geneticist.
-After his father is incapacitated in an experiment, Maelstrom swears revenge on the Inhuman race and becomes a would-be conqueror.
+Phaeder came to live among the Deviants and eventually had an affair with the Deviant Morga, who gave birth to Maelstrom.
+With his father's tutoring, Maelstrom becomes a skilled geneticist.
+After his father is incapacitated in an experiment, Maelstrom swears revenge on the Inhumans and becomes a would-be conqueror.

-Maelstrom has first contact with Earth's metahumans when he sends his superpowered minions—Phobius, Gronk, and Helio—to the scientific island facility Hydro-Base to steal an Anti-Terrigen mist compound.
-This substance can undo the effects of the Terrigen Mist and deprive the Inhumans of their abilities.
-Maelstrom's Minions, however, are defeated by heroes the Thing and Stingray.
-They are assisted by two Inhumans, Gorgon and Karnak.
-This leads to an encounter with another of Maelstrom's minions—Deathurge—who kills the defeated trio.
-Mister Fantastic and the Inhuman Triton deduce that their opponent may have originated from the old site of Attilan, which was an undersea location.
+Maelstrom first encounters Earth's superhumans when he sends his minions—Phobius, Gronk, and Helio—to the scientific island facility Hydro-Base to steal an Anti-Terrigen mist compound.
+This substance can undo the effects of the Terrigen Mist and deprive Inhumans of their abilities.
+Maelstrom's Minions, however, are defeated by the Thing and Stingray.

-The Thing, Gorgon and Karnak travel via submarine to the old location, and discover a base where they are subsequently captured.
-The heroes later escape and together with the Inhuman king Black Bolt battle Maelstrom.
+The Thing, Gorgon, and Karnak travel via submarine to Maelstrom's laboratory and discover a base where they are subsequently captured.
+The heroes escape and battle Maelstrom alongside Black Bolt.
 The heroes hold off Maelstrom while Black Bolt intercepts and defuses a missile carrying the anti-Terrigen mist compound that is programmed to destroy Attilan.
-The Thing weakens Maelstrom by using the compound on the villain, and the heroes escape as the base self-detonates.
-Maelstrom's last act is to order Deathurge to kill him.
+The Thing weakens Maelstrom by using the compound on him, and the heroes escape as the base self-detonates.
+Maelstrom orders his minion Deathurge to kill him.

-Maelstrom and his minions, however, are later revealed to be alive, as courtesy of advanced science their minds were transferred into new, cloned bodies.
-Maelstrom then attempts to siphon the energies of the Eternals, but is thwarted by the superhero team the Avengers, and after commanding Deathurge to kill him yet again, transfers his consciousness to a new clone body.
-Maelstrom then attempts to stop the Earth's rotation and absorb the kinetic energy, but is drawn into conflict with the Avengers once more.
+Maelstrom and his minions survive by transferring their minds into clone bodies.
+Maelstrom attempts to siphon the energies of the Eternals, but is thwarted by the Avengers and transfers his consciousness to another clone body.
+Maelstrom attempts to stop the Earth's rotation and absorb the kinetic energy, but is drawn into conflict with the Avengers once more.
 The android Vision discovers a way to overload Maelstrom's power source and his body becomes discorporate and floats free from Earth.